 A lopsided focus on the conceptually feminine has occurred elsewhere or at different times in the same regions, also resulting in delusion, blunder and excessive harm.
 In using the terms “feminine” and “masculine”, I do not mean them as genders.
 There is a loose and general relationship between the characteristics that most males possess and traits used ideologically as masculine and vice versa for females regarding femininity.
 I am primarily referring to the way this word is used in philosophy, religious studies, psychology and theology to discuss how various parts of truth can be seen, ignored, appreciated or diminished due to the foundational presuppositions in one’s worldview.

 The table at the bottom of this article details a variety of defining elements for conceptual femininity and masculinity.

-To have a society, philosophy or religion that is vigorously strong and realistically grounded in human nature, non-human aspects of nature and the ontological traits intrinsic to any deities that might exist, I think a thorough combination of feminine and masculine elements must be remembered, maintained, valued and engaged.
+To have a society, philosophy or religion that is vigorously strong and realistically grounded in human nature, non-human components of nature and the ontological traits intrinsic to any deities that might exist, I think a thorough combination of feminine and masculine elements must be remembered, maintained, valued and engaged.

 Feminine and masculine traits are found in both females and males.
 All people are psychologically androgynous with inherent masculine and feminine energies that greatly anticipate vital flourishing.
-The interaction of these elements can be observed in every academic and practical field of life: history, relationships, philosophy, business, science, religion, sports, politics, etc. As well, in human physiology, males and females possess both estrogen and testosterone in great variation per individual.
+The interaction of these elements can be observed in every academic and practical field of life: history, relationships, philosophy, business, science, religion, sports, politics, etc. In human physiology, males and females possess both estrogen and testosterone in great variation per individual.